 Undoubtedly, some technologies that are designed for developing countries can also be used to reduce healthcare costs in developed countries.
 The key is flexibility.
 If an innovative technology can be adapted to many different settings, then it can be used anywhere in the world.
 Point-of-need tests that are designed for use in rural regions can also take diagnostics out of the laboratory and into highly developed areas.
 Point-of-need diagnostics can be used to great effect—whether the patient is in a small village in rural China or a hospital bed in New York City.

-Erin Schneider is project manager and Brian Hutchinson is project associate for the NBR Center for Health and Aging (CHA).
+This interview was conducted by Erin Schneider, a project manager, and Brian Hutchinson, a project associate, for the NBR Center for Health and Aging (CHA).